Whittier Trust Co. Sells 2,084 Shares of Johnson & Johnson (NYSE:JNJ)

 In other news, CAO Robert J. Decker sold 5,000 shares of Johnson & Johnson stock in a transaction dated Tuesday, December 7th.
 The stock was sold at an average price of $163.21, for a total transaction of $816,050.00.
 The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
 Company insiders own 0.30% of the company’s stock.

 Johnson & Johnson (NYSE:JNJ) last announced its quarterly earnings results on Monday, October 18th.
 The company reported $2.60 EPS for the quarter, beating the Zacks’ consensus estimate of $2.35 by $0.25.
 Johnson & Johnson had a return on equity of 37.90% and a net margin of 19.55%.
 The firm had revenue of $23.34 billion for the quarter, compared to analyst estimates of $23.72 billion.
 During the same period last year, the firm posted $2.20 earnings per share.
 The business’s revenue for the quarter was up 10.7% on a year-over-year basis.
-On average, sell-side analysts predict that Johnson & Johnson will post 9.78 earnings per share for the current fiscal year.
+On average, analysts anticipate that Johnson & Johnson will post 9.78 EPS for the current fiscal year.

 The company also recently declared a quarterly dividend, which was paid on Tuesday, December 7th.
 Stockholders of record on Tuesday, November 23rd were paid a dividend of $1.06 per share.
 This represents a $4.24 dividend on an annualized basis and a dividend yield of 2.53%.
 The ex-dividend date was Monday, November 22nd.
 Johnson & Johnson’s payout ratio is 63.38%.

 Several research firms have recently issued reports on JNJ.
+Raymond James reduced their target price on Johnson & Johnson from $183.00 to $178.00 and set an “outperform” rating on the stock in a report on Wednesday, October 20th.
 Morgan Stanley lowered Johnson & Johnson from an “overweight” rating to an “equal weight” rating and set a $187.00 target price on the stock. in a report on Tuesday, September 7th.
-The Goldman Sachs Group began coverage on Johnson & Johnson in a report on Friday.
+Wells Fargo & Company reissued a “buy” rating on shares of Johnson & Johnson in a report on Thursday, October 7th.
+The Goldman Sachs Group assumed coverage on Johnson & Johnson in a report on Friday.
 They set a “neutral” rating and a $161.00 target price on the stock.
-Citigroup reissued a “buy” rating and set a $195.00 target price (up from $192.00) on shares of Johnson & Johnson in a report on Wednesday, December 15th.
-Zacks Investment Research raised Johnson & Johnson from a “hold” rating to a “buy” rating and set a $172.00 target price on the stock in a report on Friday, October 22nd.
-Finally, Wells Fargo & Company reaffirmed a “buy” rating on shares of Johnson & Johnson in a research note on Thursday, October 7th.
+Finally, Citigroup reaffirmed a “buy” rating and issued a $195.00 price objective (up from $192.00) on shares of Johnson & Johnson in a research note on Wednesday, December 15th.
 Three equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
 According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $186.00.

 About Johnson & Johnson